rahulkumaran/Utlyz-CLI/README.md

 ## Searching
 Let's you to access google and wikipedia from the command line itself!
 All you need to do is type the --google or --wiki options to do a google search or a wiki search.
 After typing the commands, you'll be prompted to enter the topic you want to search about.
 If you do a Google search, it'll display the most popular links related to that particular topic.
 Just clicking on the link will redirect you to the browser.

+## News
+Let's you get the access to the latest news bulletins from reuters directly on your command line.

+## Football
+Let's you get scores of the ongoing matches and matches that just got over on that particular day.

+## XKCD
+Downloads random XKCD images for you to read in the directory XKCD inside the Utlities folder in your local repository(Laptop or Desktop).

 In case of a wiki search, the entire wikipedia data is displayed on the command line apart from tables and images. <br><br>
 The functionalities it currently supports are: